-The workforce development activities carried out in Wisconsin's eleven Workforce Development Areas (WDAs) are federally funded through the Workforce Innovation and Opportunity Act (WIOA).
+The workforce development activities carried out in Wisconsin's 11 WDAs are federally funded through WIOA.
 WIOA funds are distributed to states based on three factors described in Sections 128 and 133 of the Act.
-Funds provided through this process are considered allotments, are announced through a Department of Labor (DOL) Training and Employment Guidance Letter (TEGL) usually in March, and are provided for Youth, Adult, and Dislocated Worker programs.
+Funds provided through this process are considered allotments, are announced through a DOL TEGL usually in March, and are provided for Youth, Adult, and DW programs.